bitfocus/companion/documentation/raspberrypi.md

 /home/pi/companion/headless.js eth0
 ```

-11. Reboot your Raspberry Pi (`sudo reboot now`), wait a couple minutes, and you should be able to access the Companion UI on port 8000 of your RPi's IP address (i.e. `http://192.168.1.2:8000`)
+11. Reboot your RPi (`sudo reboot now`), wait a couple minutes, and you should be able to access the Companion UI on port 8000 of your RPi's IP address (i.e. `http://192.168.1.2:8000`)

 ### Headed Installation & Operation
-_(display attached to Raspberry Pi)_
+_(display attached to RPi)_

 8. At this point you are ready to confirm your fresh build of Companion functions.
   * v1.3 stable